haroonalhadisk/video-transcriber-app/Readme.md

 - For accounts with two-factor authentication (2FA), use the session file method
 - You may need to create a session file from the command line using: `instaloader --login YOUR_USERNAME`
 - If browser cookie login fails, try using username/password method instead
+- In web mode on cloud platforms, browser cookie login may not work as expected

+**Web Interface Issues**
+- If you encounter issues with the Gradio interface, make sure you have the latest version: `pip install --upgrade gradio`
+- For older Gradio versions, the application has been updated to be compatible
+- If you get module not found errors, ensure all required packages are installed

 **Batch Instagram Processing Errors**
 - Ensure your text file has one URL per line